anissalopez/Task-CLI-App/README.md

 ## Task CLI Application

-Task CLI Application is a command-line interface program that allows users to manage their tasks.
-The application features object relational models (ORM) that persist data to a database.
-The application allows users to add people and tasks to the database and has various functions for the user to quickly add and manage existing tasks.
+Task App is a command-line interface program that allows users to create and manage their tasks.
+The application uses an object relational data model that combines a relational database and object relational models to persist user data.
+The application features various functions that allow users to add people to a database and create, update or delete their tasks.

 ## Features
+1. List of the names of all the people in the tasks database
+2. List of all of the tasks in the tasks database and an option to view the details (person id and due_date) associated with each task
+4. Add/delete a person to/from the database
+3. Add, update or delete tasks for a person
+4. Search the database by task id
+5. Search the database by person id

+Below is a high level summary of the functions that handle the applications features.
-The program features various functions located in lib -> models -> helpers.py file to manage and update the Person and ToDo tables.
+The functions are located in lib -> helpers.py

 - view_people(): returns a list the names of the people located  in the Person table
 - view_tasks(): returns a list of all tasks located in the ToDo table